 Robolinux includes Stealth VM, a virtual machine that they claim can run any Windows program without any lag.
 In addition, Robolinux has a tool that allows you to clone your entire Windows C drive.
-This means that you can migrate all of your pre-existing programs and data.
+This means you can migrate all your pre-existing programs and data.
 While Robolinux is free, the developer is asking for donations for the cloning tool.

 A number of Linux distros seek to emulate the look and feel of Windows with varying results, but ChaletOS hits the nail on the head.
 Featuring a very familiar look that will make Windows users feel right at home, ChaletOS boasts a Start button and desktop icons.

 The beautiful ChaletOS interface looks and behaves so much like Windows, that at first glance most will assume it actually is Windows.
 The only issue with ChaletOS is that it does not come bundled with an Office suite.
-Most Linux distros come with LibreOffice which offers basic functionality like word processing, spreadsheet and slideshow capabilities.
+Most Linux distros come with LibreOffice, which offers basic functionality like word processing, spreadsheet and slideshow capabilities.
 While one can install their Office suite of choice, the decision to omit one is curious.

 4. Linux Mint

 Linux Mint is one of the most liked distros in the Linux community for its ease of use and an intuitive interface.
 If you’re switching to Linux from Windows, Linux Mint is a great option.